10 Things You Might Not Know About Nelson Mandela

-Nelson Mandela passed away today at the age of 95.
-Most of us are pretty familiar with his imprisonment and anti-Apartheid work; here are a few things you might not have known.
+Nelson Mandela, who passed away in 2013, would have been 99 years old today.
+Most of us are familiar with his imprisonment and anti-Apartheid work, but here are a few things you might not know about this inspiring leader.

-1. Mandela's prison number was 46664.
-The number stems from the fact that he was the 466th prisoner of 1964.
-He has since embraced the number, making it the name of his HIV/AIDS awareness campaign and the name of a series of charity concerts benefiting said charity.
+The number indicates that he was the 466th prisoner of 1964.
+He embraced the number, making it the name of his HIV/AIDS awareness campaign and the name of a series of charity concerts.

-3. He finally did get to marry for love in 1944, to Evelyn Mase, but it was soon marred by tragedy.
+He finally did get to marry for love in 1944, to Evelyn Mase, but their relationship was soon marred by tragedy.
 Their second child, Makaziwe, died at just nine months old.
-The couple named their second daughter after the first one.
 They had two other children: Madiba Thembekile (Thembi), who died in a car crash while Mandela was in prison in 1969, and Makgatho Lewanika, who died of AIDS in 2005.
-Mandela had two other children with second wife Winnie.
-He also has 20 grandkids and "a growing number" of great-grandchildren.
+Mandela had two other children with his second wife Winnie, 20 grandchildren, and numerous great-grandchildren.

-4. In November 2009, the United Nations General Assembly declared July 18 "Mandela Day."
-It's his birthday, but it's also a national celebration and recognition of Mandela's contributions to freedom.
+In November 2009, the United Nations General Assembly declared July 18, his birthday, "Mandela Day."
+It's a national celebration and recognition of Mandela's contributions to freedom.

-5. Mandela's inauguration as President of South Africa in 1994 was historic for at least four reasons (and probably many more).
-First of all, he was the first democratically-elected president of South Africa ever.
-He was also the first black president to be elected in South Africa, and the oldest president to be elected.
-Finally, his inauguration united the largest number of Heads of State since JFK's funeral in 1963.
+Mandela's inauguration as president in 1994 was historic for at least four reasons (and probably many more).
+He was South Africa’s first democratically elected president.
+He was also the country’s first black president, and the oldest person elected to the office.
+His inauguration united the largest number of heads of state since U.S. President John F. Kennedy’s funeral in 1963.

-6. Is a Mandela by any other name as sweet?
-I'm going to go with "yes" on that one.
-Mandela's birth name wasn't really Nelson—it was Rolihlahla, which his school teachers were unable to pronounce.
-One of them started calling him Nelson after British admiral Horatio Nelson.
-Apparently everyone else thought that was easier to say than "Rolihlahla" too, because the name obviously stuck.
+Mandela's given name was Rolihlahla, which his schoolteachers were unable to pronounce.
+One of them started calling him Nelson after British admiral Horatio Nelson, and the name obviously stuck.
 Rolihlahla, by the way, means "pulling the branch of a tree."

-7. South Africans commonly call Mandela "mkhulu" (grandfather), or Madiba, the Mandela family name for a respected elder.
+South Africans commonly called Mandela "mkhulu" (grandfather), or Madiba, the Mandela family name for a respected elder.

-8. One of Mandela's most famous quotes isn't really his quote.
-You may have heard it—it's often cited as a quote from his 1994 inaugural speech:
+One of Mandela's most famous quotations isn't really his.
+You may have heard it—it's often cited as coming from his 1994 inaugural speech:

 "Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure ...
 As we are liberated from our own fear, our presence automatically liberates others.”

-10. Mandela was a guy people like to honor (as if the 695 awards didn't prove it).
-More than 25 schools, universities and educational institutions have been named after Nelson Mandela.
-At least 19 scholarships and foundations bear his name.
-He was awarded in the vicinity of 115 honorary degrees and more than 95 sculptures, statues, or pieces of art have been made of him or dedicated to him.
+People loved to honor Mandela’s work for freedom and human rights.
+As if those 695 awards weren’t enough, more than 25 schools, universities, and educational institutions have been named after him.
+At least 19 scholarships and foundations bear the name Nelson Mandela, and more than 95 sculptures, statues, or pieces of art have been made of him or dedicated to him.